kingcountylandlordproject/landlord-tracker/README.md

 docker compose run elt build-all
 ```

 You'll see a "Finished build" message when it's finished.
-Output files are created
-in `./data/clean`.
-You can connect to the postgres database on localhost:5433 using
+You can connect to
-a SQL client (like DBeaver) or use psql:
+the postgres database on localhost:5433 using a SQL client (like DBeaver) or use psql:

 ```docker exec -it landlord-tracker-db-1 psql -U postgres```